Table of Contents

 Be careful not to double your dose accidentally!

-Overdosing of any kind can lead to a hemorrhage if you’re not careful.
-And there is no particular antidote for it either.
+Overdosing of any kind can lead to hemorrhage if you’re not careful.

 Keeping all this in mind should help you stay safe when taking Xarelto.
 But if you’re ever concerned about how you’re taking Xarelto, let your doctor know immediately.
 They are there to look after your health, and they have in-depth knowledge to help them do so.